-After a long period of development and testing the UK’s HM Courts & Tribunals Service has rolled out an online divorce application platform, which should reduce stress for parties involved and also – and this is the key bit – reduce the cost of a key justice process.
+After a long period of development and testing the UK’s HM Courts & Tribunals Service has rolled out an online divorce application platform.

 Moreover, although this is not using some of the more powerful legal technology, such as machine learning and NLP, once a process is made digital those in charge can begin to collect data to improve the service, and perhaps in the future look to see how certain aspects can be automated.